Discover

 großer fossiler Baumstamm mit Wurzeln im Museum

-German Mining-Museum in Bochum. © GeoPark Ruhrgebiet
+Fossil trunk in the German Mining-Museum in Bochum © GeoPark Ruhrgebiet

 Interactive map